 Tailored Shorts & Chinos

-Slightly looser runner-style swim shorts might be good for an all-inclusive resort in the Bahamas, but this stretch of the Mediterranean coast requires something more streamlined.
+Denim shorts might be an acceptable choice for a night out in Tenerife, but this stretch of the Mediterranean coast requires something more streamlined.

 Tailored Swim Shorts